d2s/Documentation/_posts/2018-04-10-nextversion.md

 ---
 This is some info about next version of RsyncOSX.

-Updated 7 Oct 2018.
-There is no release candidate yet, but the master branch is updated.
+Updated 7 Oct 2018, there is no release candidate yet, but the master branch is updated.

 Name of backup task is changed from `backup` to `synchronize` which is more precise.
-Name of task are automatically converted.
+Name of task is automatically converted.
 ![](/images/RsyncOSX/master/nextversion/main.png)
 ![](/images/RsyncOSX/master/nextversion/add.png)
 Copy single files or catalogs is redesigned.
 Remote files can be filtered by search strings in `Search`.
 By enter remote info in `Remote catalog:` also updates the restore command and result of a restore.
 The restore catalog can also be changed.